-While the management of Acal BFi are primarily accountable to Acal Plc, as shareholder, in managing the business, they also take into account all stakeholders, including employees, customers and suppliers, as well as the local communities and environment in which they operate.
+While the management of Acal BFi are primarily accountable to discoverIE Group plc, as shareholder, in managing the business, they also take into account all stakeholders, including employees, customers and suppliers, as well as the local communities and environment in which they operate.
 In a balanced way, and without unnecessarily restricting the optimisation of returns, they endeavour to identify and manage any risks to the value of Acal BFi's business from social, environmental and ethical matters, and to take any opportunities presented by a sensible and considerate approach to such matters to enhance shareholder value.

 Management at all levels in the organisation are committed to taking account of their corporate social responsibility in their actions, endeavour to show due respect for human rights, and work to high standards of integrity and ethical propriety.
 As a multinational organisation, Acal BFi take account of cultural differences between the various territories in which they operate.

 Acal BFi provide equal opportunities to all employees and prospective employees, and do not discriminate on grounds of colour, ethnic origin, gender, age, religion, political or other opinion, disability or sexual orientation.

 Clear and fair terms of employment as well as a fair and competitive remuneration policy are put in place.
 Employees are encouraged to develop their knowledge and skills and to progress their careers to the mutual benefit of themselves and the companies they work for.
 It is the responsibility of management to ensure that they comply with all local regulations including those relating to the employment of underage staff.
 Local business units are responsible for developing and implementing effective arrangements for employee communication.